saintzaw/tp/docs/UserGuide.md

 > 💡 **Tip**
 >
-> Multiple modules can be added in a single line.
+> As you will likely take an average of 5 modules in a semester, multiple modules can be together.
 >
 > For example: `add /CS2113T IS4231 CS3235 /4 /CORE /2 /2` will add CS2113T, IS4231 and CS3235 into the module plan.
 All 3 modules will be reflected as [Core](#8-glossary) modules worth 4 MCs, and will be taken in Year 2 Semester 2.
 > ![AddCommand](UG_Screenshots/AddingMultipleModules.png)

 >❗ **Warning**
 >
-> Adding multiple modules should only be used if all the modules have the same inputs for the other [parameters](#8-glossary).
+> Adding multiple modules should only be used if all the modules have the same inputs for MODULE_TYPE, MODULAR_CREDITS, YEAR and SEMESTER.
 Example, SIP3200 and CS2113T should not be added together in a single line as SIP3200 is worth 6 modular credits while CS2113T is worth 4 modular credits.

 <p style = "text-align:right"><small>Click <a href="#top">here</a> to return to the top</small></p>